 For on-premises workloads, check out our MCSE: Core Infrastructure training recommendations.
 For cloud and the Azure role-based certifications, review the following training recommendations:

 - Microsoft Certified: Azure Developer Associate

 - Microsoft Certified: Azure Solutions Architect Expert

 Over the last 30 years, ITIL has become the most widely used framework for IT management in the world.
 Why?
 It’s a set of best practices for aligning the services IT provides with the needs of the organization.
 It covers everything from availability and capacity management to change and incident management, in addition to application and IT operations management.

 And this year, ITIL is getting an upgrade.
-ITIL 4 will be released this month and it will reflect new ways of working that have accompanied the digital revolution, such as DevOps, Agile and Lean IT.
+ITIL 4 was released earlier this year and reflects new ways of working that have accompanied the digital revolution, such as DevOps, Agile and Lean IT.

 ITIL Foundation is the entry-level ITIL certification and provides a broad-based understanding of the IT service lifecycle.